-17.1 COLLEAGUE WELL BEING
+16.1 COLLEAGUE WELL BEING

-It is recognised that managing complex needs can be incredibly stressful for individuals and for teams.
-Supporting colleagues after an incident and/or challenging day occurs in a non-judgemental and empathic safe space.
-Post incident de-briefs are mandatory.
+It is recognised that managing complex needs can be stressful for individuals and for teams, and at OFG we aim to create a positive and trauma informed whole school culture.
+Our strategies support individuals to be aware of and also manage their own well-being.
+Schools support colleagues after an incident and/or challenging day in a non-judgemental and empathic safe space and post incident de-briefs are mandatory.
+Teams are also supported with regular reflective practice groups to enable them to process the impact of the work.

-18.0 RECORDING AND REPORTING
+17.0 RECORDING AND REPORTING

-The school has a strong and effective system for data capture, including all components of the behaviour culture (Sleuth).
-This is monitored and objectively analysed regularly by designated staff, with a monitoring and evaluation cycle, with engagement from school leaders and governors.
-This includes, behaviour incident data, attendance, permanent exclusion and suspension data, incidents of searching, screening and confiscation, and surveys for staff, pupils, governors, proprietors and other stakeholders on their perceptions and experiences of the school behaviour culture.
+The School has a strong and effective system for data capture, including all components of the behaviour culture (e.g. Sleuth).
+This is monitored through trends and patterns objectively analysed regularly by designated staff, with a monitoring and evaluation cycle, with engagement from school leaders and governors.
+This enables us to support a whole school approach to reduce behaviour incidents and restrictive practice.
+This includes, behaviour incident data, attendance, permanent exclusion and suspension data, incidents of searching, screening and confiscation, and surveys for staff, pupils, governors, proprietors and other stakeholders on their perceptions and experiences of the School behaviour culture.

 School leaders and staff analyse and audit data with an objective lens and from multiple perspectives: at school level, group level and individual staff and pupil level.
-School leaders pose questions to drill down further to identify possible trends and patterns of individual behaviours to proactively prevent future dysregulation.
-Analysing the data by protected characteristic and using those findings to inform policy and practice help the school ensure that it is meeting its duties under the Equality Act 2010.
+School leaders pose questions to drill down further to identify possible factors contributing to the behaviour, system problems or failure to provide appropriate support.
+Analysing the data by protected characteristic and using those findings to inform policy and practice help the School ensure that it is meeting its duties under the Equality Act 2010.